irinaverse/VanGoghs/README.md

 - Vincent on Colour Theory

 Turning the painting "Head of a Skeleton with a Burning Cigarette" into an image and applying object detection:
+- the modernity of Vincent Van Gogh's art is unequalled
 - image in rows and columns, as a matrix
 - manual object detection
 - work in progress...